QLWeilcf/OSMapNote/mapbox-tilelive.md

 <img width="1260" alt="localhost_8080__6_16_699_2_988" src="https://cloud.githubusercontent.com/assets/719357/13823125/b291f79a-eb7e-11e5-8718-158507169f7b.png">

+## csWeb-tile npm package
 [csWeb-tile](https://github.com/TNOCS/csWeb-tile) to offer a simple npm package for serving tile sources.
-You can run it standalone, as part of the csWeb server, or any other express-based server for that matter.
+You can run it standalone, as part of the [csWeb(short for common sense Web) server](https://github.com/TNOCS/csWeb), or any other express-based server for that matter.
 Currently, the following tilelive protocols are supported:
 * mbtiles (with raster data).
 Default location: ```tilesources\mbtiles```.
 * mbtiles (with vector tiles).
 Default location: `tilesources\tm2` (see world.tm2 example)
 * tmstyle (or .tm2) projects, i.e. [Mapbox Studio Classic](https://www.mapbox.com/mapbox-studio-classic/#win64) tilemill 2 projects.
 You can create them using the free Mapbox Studio Classic tool.
 Default location ```tilesources\tm2```.
 Currently only tested with geojson source layers.
 For tmstyle projects, we can also serve UtfGrid files - in that case, you need to edit the project.yml file manually to add the interactivity layer, as explained in [UtfGrid](https://www.mapbox.com/help/style-quickstart/#utfgrid), [How interactivity works](https://www.mapbox.com/blog/how-interactivity-works-utfgrid/) and [here](http://www.macwright.org/2011/08/10/fast-hacky-queries-with-utfgrid.html).
 * Mapnik XML projects, e.g. you can create your own map using [TileMill](https://www.mapbox.com/tilemill/), and export it as a Mapnik project.
 Default location: ```tilelive\mapnik```.
 NOTE: Tests are performed using node 5 and npm 3 on Windows: in principle, everything should also work on Mac and Linux

+## TileStream
 [cutting-room-floor/tilestream](https://github.com/cutting-room-floor/tilestream) A high-performance map tile server powered by MBTiles files
 Features
 - MBTiles-based tile server
 - Minimal gallery view and map viewer for tiles
 - Support for MBTiles interaction using Mapbox.js

-[npeihl/create-utfgrid](https://github.com/npeihl/create-utfgrid) An example: Creating UTF-Grids with Tilelive (borked)